rust-lang/blog.rust-lang.org/posts/2018-12-21-Procedural-Macros-in-Rust-2018.md

   lightweight annotation makes it easy to understand what's coming in and out, as well as removing lots of conversion boilerplate.

-* The [`gobject_gen!` macro][gnome-class] is an experimental IDL for defining GObject objects safely in Rust, eschewing manually writing all the glue necessary to talk to C and interface with other GObject instances in Rust.
+* The [`gobject_gen!` macro][gnome-class] is an experimental IDL for the GNOME project to define GObject objects safely in Rust, eschewing manually writing all the glue necessary to talk to C and interface with other GObject instances in Rust.

 * The [Rocket framework][rocket] has recently switched over to procedural macros, and showcases some of nightly-only features of procedural macros like